EXPLAINER: What help are North Korean weapons to Russia?

 WHAT COULD NORTH KOREA GET IN RETURN?

 In return for weapons, North Korea will likely want food, fuel, warplane components and other materials from Russia.
-The North finds it difficult to buy such goods from abroad under U.N. sanctions imposed over its nuclear program.
+The North finds it difficult to buy such goods from abroad under U.N. sanctions imposed over its nuclear program, Shin said.

 Yang said it’s possible that North Korea is seeking advanced Russian weapons technologies that would boost its efforts to build more powerful, high-tech missiles targeting the United States and its allies.